A system architecture for parallel analysis of flux-balanced metabolic pathways: Introduction

 The main focus of this paper is to propose a system architecture based on the AND/OR graph data model~\cite{arabzadeh2017graph}.
 In the AND/OR graph representation of a metabolic network, metabolites are considered as graph nodes and connected to each other through hyperarcs which model as reactions.
 The input of this system is the stoichiometric matrix of the given metabolic network.
 Its output is the set of EFMs of the network as shown in Fig~\ref{fig:system}-b.
 The term \emph{systems biology} should not be confused with \emph{system architecture}. ``Systems biology'' is a general term which is used for describing the holistic view of a biological entity.
 In systems biology, finding EFMs is a classical problem which can help in understanding the global behavior of metabolism.
 Here, the problem of finding EFMs in the context of systems biology is modeled as a system architecture.
 The smallest repetitive part of the system is considered as a module that emulates the function of a metabolite to find the set of minimal flux-balanced pathways known as EFMs.
 The system has a network topology that enables a parallelizable computational scheme.
 Designing a model to map a biological network to a hardware platform to take advantage of the potential multicore computational power, and not necessarily just a hardware accelerator, is the main contribution of this paper.
 The underlying innovation in our proposed method is not in a parallel computing implementation of the existing algorithms.
 Instead, we consider a metabolic network as a system with seemingly independent subsystems that have very intricate relationships with their surroundings.
 While each subsystem is acting in parallel with the other ones, it is tightly coupled with the rest in terms of the inputs it receives and outputs it generates.
 We call this architectural or topology-based parallelism.
 Inspired by this observation, we define a model that closely resembles a real metabolic network.
 In this model each metabolite is represented by an ``independent'' processing element that is busy performing its own reactions by processing its inputs and producing its outputs.
 Once this model is established, GPU seems like a natural choice to implement the notion of topology-based parallelism.

 The rest of the paper is organized as follows.
-Preliminaries are provided in Section \emph{Preliminaries}.
-The main system design along with required definitions are discussed in Section \emph{Materials and methods}.
-Section \emph{Implementation and analysis} is devoted to implementation and results.
-Section \emph{Discussion} discusses design metrics and specifications and, finally, Section \emph{Conclusion} concludes the paper.
+Preliminaries are provided in Section 2.
+The main system design along with required definitions are discussed in Section 3.
+Section 4 is devoted to implementation and results.
+The design metrics and specifications are discussed in Sections 5 and 6, finally, Section 7 concludes the paper.